-When they laugh, when they support or repeat the acts of bullying, for example, by spreading a rumour, forwarding a humiliating text or clicking "Like" to support certain statements denigrating a person), the witnesses contribute to and aggravate the consequences for the victimized persons.
+When witnesses laugh, or when they support or repeat acts of bullying (for example, by spreading a rumour, forwarding a humiliating text or clicking "Like" to support certain statements denigrating a person), they contribute to and aggravate the consequences for the victimized persons.

 You can recognize a bullying situation when:

-- the perpetrators seek to gain power or profit from their superiority (numerical, physical, based on age or related to social status in the group, etc.) to hurt or humiliate (power imbalance);
+- people commit acts to gain power or take advantage of their position (due to their superiority in numbers, greater physical strength, older age, social status in the group, etc.) in order to hurt or humiliate; (power imbalance);

-- the acts are generally repetitive.
-In most cases, it is the repetition of words and actions that creates the target person distress.
-The actions may be committed repetitively by the same person or by a group of persons who repeat the same action in turn (for example: removing the victim's cap, pushing the victim, calling the victim a "slut").
+the acts are generally repetitive.
+In most cases, it is the repetition of words and actions that causes the target person’s distress.
+The acts may be committed repetitively by the same person or by a group of persons who repeat the same action in turn (for example, removing the victim's cap, pushing the victim, shouting insults).
 Some serious acts or gestures can also be considered bullying without being repetitive.